UnisonUI/UnisonUI/site/content/docs/providers/container.md

 A compatible service **MUST** have the following labels on it:

 - A label specifying the service's name `unisonui.service-name`
-- A label specifying the port where the OpenApi spec lays `unisonui.specification.port` for OpenApi specifications.
+- A label specifying the port where the OpenApi spec lays `unisonui.openapi.port` for OpenApi specifications.
 - A label specifying the port where the GRPC spec lays `unisonui.grpc.port` for GRPC specifications.

 Optional labels:

-- A label specifying the path where the OpenApi spec lays `unisonui.specification.path`.
+- A label specifying the path where the OpenApi spec lays `unisonui.openapi.path`.

   Default path is: `/specification.yaml`